roytang/blog/content/post/2018/06/kuala-lumpur-and-the-mtg25a-rptq.md

   4. Think before scooping
   5. Life is unfair

-So much for &#8220;laying low&#8221;.
+So much for "laying low&#8221;.
 Ah Magic, you are such a hard game to quit.

  [1]: https://roytang.net/2017/12/grand-prix-singapore-2017-tournament-report/
  [2]: https://twitter.com/switchfollows